Detoxifying the home

 • Lab-based test washes at FabricNano

-Activated carbon binds toxins in a test wash with detergent
+Activated carbon binds toxins in test washes in the presence of detergent

-It's well reported that toxins like BPA, PFAS, and many other harmful substances stick to the large surface area of Activated carbon.
+It's well reported that toxins like BPA, PFAS, and many other harmful substances can be removed at extremely low levels by using the adsorbent property of materials like activated carbon.

 • Lab testing: BPA spiked at 0.5ng/mL into water and detergent, incubated in shaker at 30C for 1hr (x-axis rounded to nearest 0.5g)

-For simplicity, we show the effect of increasing amounts of activated carbon in binding the toxin BPA.
+For simplicity, we show the effect of increasing amounts of activated carbon in binding (and removing) a known level of spiked BPA toxin from the water with detergent.

-In laboratory test washes, activated carbon needs to be used at more than 4g for a 50L laundry wash cycle in order to capture more than 50% of BPA, which in these examples is spiked at a level of 25µg in 50L.
+In laboratory test washes, activated carbon needs to be used at more than 4g for a 50L laundry wash cycle in order to capture more than 50% of BPA, which in these examples is spiked at a level of 25µg in 50L (or 0.5ng/mL).

 • SPE manifold used to concentrate BPA and detect <1ng/mL